mmswflow-upb/sdt-proj/README.md

 ### Step 2: Run Services

-On Windows/Mac, make sure you have started **Docker Desktop**, then run in the terminal:
+On Windows/Mac, ensure Docker Desktop is running, then execute in the terminal:

 ```bash
 docker compose up -d --build